•Local writer Doug Grosjean will be at the Wood County District Public Library at 7 p.m. Feb. 21, 251 North Main St. Free.

 •Toledo Mothers of Twins Club, 7 p.m. the second Thursday each month at Toledo Hospital, 2142 North Cove.
 Open to mothers, foster mothers, guardians of multiple births.
 Information: 419-472-5032.

-•Toledo Polish Genealogy Society meets on the 3rd Saturday of the month at 10 a.m. at the Lagrange Street Library, 3422 Lagrange St., visit website at www.geocities.com/tpgs02.
+•Toledo Polish Genealogy Society meets the third Saturday each month at 10 a.m. at the Lagrange Street Library, 3422 Lagrange St., visit website at www.geocities.com/tpgs02.

 •Topics Camera Club meets at 7 p.m. the first Wednesday of each month, September through May, at the Perrysburg Way Library, 101 Indiana Ave.
 Information: 419-849-3108.